seatgeek/druzhba/docs/quickstart_prep.rst

 bucket.
 If you do not already have one, create a bucket and define a prefix.
 The Druzhba process will need read/write access.
 You must also create an `IAM copy role`_ with access to that bucket/prefix and grant it to your Redshift instance.
-Again, the AWS documentation is available if you need instruction.

-With a complete testing environment in place we are ready to begin the comparatively simple task of actually setting up Druzhba,
+With a complete testing environment in place we are ready to begin the comparatively simple task to actually :ref:`define your pipeline <define-pipeline>`,

 .. _`Amazon Redshift`: https://aws.amazon.com/redshift/
 .. _S3: https://aws.amazon.com/s3/